 Full Perm Hair

 While we keep mentioning perms and curls, you may be wondering what exactly does getting a Perm mean?
 To be exact, perm or permanent wave is a hair treatment which gives curl and body to your natural hair.
-The complete process can take considerable hours, however, if done right the effect can last for months.
+The complete process can take considerable hours, however, if done right the effect can last for months, especially on short hairstyles, whether black short and curly, or regular white.

 Back in the old days, the perming process utilizes harsh chemicals that typically result in damaged hair.
 Luckily, with today’s advanced technology you can now perm your hair but still, maintain your beautiful and healthy locks.